fmgarage/fx-reports/docs/reference/format/index.md

 ### Implementations

+The `format` element can be used in the following components:

 - [Workbook]({{ '/reference/workbook' | relative_url }})
 - [Sheet]({{ '/reference/sheet' | relative_url }})
 - [Row]({{ '/reference/row' | relative_url }})